A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 --enable-prefix-caching --trust-remote-code

-The measurement used exactly the same harness as before.
-Force-generate 256 tokens, measure decode speed excluding TTFT, take the median of 3 runs for single, and look at total throughput for 2/4/8 concurrent sessions for parallel.
+The measurements use exactly the same harness as last time.
+Force-generating 256 tokens, measuring decode speed excluding TTFT, with single being the median of 3 runs and parallel looking at the combined throughput of 2/4/8 simultaneous requests.

 Starting with the NVIDIA version results.
 The bare state produced single 76.7 tok/s.
-This exceeds the previous fastest, Nemotron Nano at 61.2 and Gemma with an external drafter at 62.4, in the bare state without MTP.
-The fact that it's 25% faster than Nano with the same Active 3B is likely attributable to the additional savings from NVFP4 weights being even lighter than bf16.
+This already exceeds the previous fastest — Nemotron Nano's 61.2 and Gemma with external drafter's 62.4 — without any MTP.
+Being 25% faster than Nano at the same Active 3B is likely attributable to the additional lightness of NVFP4 weights compared to bf16 equivalent.

-And with the bundled MTP enabled, it stretched to 98.0 tok/s at spec=2 and 108.3 tok/s at spec=3.
-The speculative decoding acceptance rate at spec=3 was a descending staircase distribution of 0.86 / 0.67 / 0.55 from the first stage—the kind you see when things are working well.
-When using Gemma's external drafter before, increasing the lookahead to 3 didn't change speed, but 35B-A3B's bundled MTP works out to a net positive even at the 3rd stage acceptance rate of 0.55—an interesting difference.
+And enabling the bundled MTP, speeds stretched to 98.0 at spec=2 and 108.3 tok/s at spec=3.
+The speculative decoding acceptance rates at spec=3 were 0.86 / 0.67 / 0.55 from the first stage — the descending staircase distribution you see when things are working well.
+Previously with Gemma's external drafter, increasing to 3 lookaheads didn't change speed at all, but it's interesting that 35B-A3B's bundled MTP provides a net positive even at stage 3's acceptance rate of 0.55.

-Lined up against the 5 models from before, the changing of the guard is clear at a glance.
+Lined up against the 5 models from last time, the changing of the guard is immediately obvious:

-Dark blue is the bare speed, light blue is the MTP-enabled boost.
-The newcomer 35B-A3B exceeds the previous fastest even at bare speed, and reaches 108.3 tok/s with MTP.
+Dark blue is bare speed, light blue is the MTP uplift.
+The newcomer 35B-A3B already exceeds the previous speed champions at baseline, reaching 108.3 tok/s with MTP enabled.

 |---|---|---|---|---|